Manafort may have to forfeit Hamptons house, feds say

 Bridgehampton home may be forfeited by Manafort, feds say

-The former Trump campaign manager spent $820K on landscaping in six years, according to Monday’s federal indictment
+The former Trump campaign manager spent more than $820G on landscaping in six years, according to Monday’s federal indictment.

 Former Trump campaign manager Paul Manafort’s Bridgehampton property would be subject to forfeiture upon conviction, under terms of an indictment unsealed Monday charging him with conspiracy against the United States.